moonbitlang/core/CONTRIBUTING.md

 After submitting your pull request, request a review from the project maintainers or other contributors.

-# What kind of contributions are more likely to accepted
+# What kind of contributions are more likely to be accepted

 - Test, documentation and bug fixes